speveril/cozy/readme.md

 Egg expects a game directory (that is, a directory that contains a **config.json** and a **main.js**) as its primary parameter.
 If it is omitted, it will assume the current directory.
 It will (currently) fail to run if it can't find a game there.

 You can supply the following parameters as well:

-- **--buildcore**
- * Build the Egg core and documentation.
-Only necessary if you're doing actual engine development.
-- **--init <dirname>**
- * Initialize a new game in <dirname>.
+- **--init <dirname>**: Initialize a new game in <dirname>.
 Fails if there's already a game there.
-- **--build**
- * Compile the game, if it's written in Typescript.
+- **--build**: Compile the game, if it's written in Typescript.
 Only necessary if you're developing in TS; if you're using plain JS then you won't need a build step.
-- **--debug**
- * Start the game in debug mode.
+- **--debug**: Start the game in debug mode.
-- **--console**
- * Start with the debug console open.
+- **--console**: Start with the debug console open.
-- **--noplay**
+- **--buildcore**: Build the Egg core and documentation.
+Only necessary if you're doing actual engine development.
- * Don't actually run the game.
+- **--noplay**: Don't actually run the game.
 Use in combination with --build, --buildcore, or --init.

 ## Current technologies